Recently I blogged about some ideas I’ve been using to try to reduce the amount of yelling I do.

 These suggestions are from real parents who are working on this stuff too.

 Sarah from Fig Nut Mum offered these great ideas:

 I find it helps me to just pause for that moment and look at the whole picture and not just the tiny trigger which has caused me to want to yell.

 And to drink water often.
 Seriously it helps.
 As when I get dry I get touchy and moody etc. Plus having a drink of water gives me a moment to clear my head (or try to)

 I really love the tip on drinking water… I have not been keeping up with that of late and I think it really helps be feel better within myself which in turns helps me cope with set backs.

-Kate from Puddles and Gumboots shared this to help us put our ‘fails’ into perspective…
+Kate shared this to help us put our ‘fails’ into perspective…